Market Commentary 9313

 The 12 month forecast for the FTSE 100 Index is in the table at the top of this

 page.
-Foercast-Chart.com is forecasting a FTSE 100 Stock Index of 5432.
+Forecast-Chart.com is forecasting a FTSE 100 Stock Index of 6787.
 The

-twenty-two other stock indexes may be found on the right side of this page.
+twenty-two other stock indexes may be found by clicking Stock Market Forecast

 10 YEAR FORECAST